smjonas/live-command.nvim/README.md

 }
 ```

-Each command you want to preview requires a name (must be upper-case) and the name of
+Each command you want to preview needs a name (which must be uppercase) and
-an existing command that is run on each keypress via the `cmd` field.
+an existing command to run on each keypress, specified via the `cmd` field.

 ## :gear: Customization

-All of the following options can be set globally (for all created commands), or per command.
+All of the following options can be set globally (affecting all custom commands), or per command.

 To change the default options globally, use the `defaults` table.
-The defaults are:
+The default settings are:

 ```lua
 require("live-command").setup {